Terradue/app-package-training-bids23/docs/containers/scope.md

 To achieve this, developers follow the steps described below.

 * Prepare one or more container images containing the execution dependencies of the software.
+* Prepare the CWL CommandLineTool document(s) wrapping the command line tool available container(s).
-* Prepare the application package manifest orchestrating the container(s).
+* Prepare the CWL Workflow orchestrating CWL CommandLineTool document(s) wrapping the command line tool available container(s).
-* Test the application package by deploying and executing it in a hosted test environment with access to platform data for testing.
+* Test the application package in one or more execution scenarios.

 This page shows how to do the step: